Irish Dance Class

 INCLEMENT WEATHER / INSTRUCTOR INJURY OR ILLNESS

-Adventure Write follows MatSu Central school closures (http://matsucentral.org/calendar/), both scheduled and due to weather, and we may cancel for inclement weather on days the school does not.
+Adventure Write follows MatSu Central school closures (http://matsucentral.org/calendar/) for Thursday classes, both scheduled and due to weather, and we may cancel for inclement weather on days the school does not.
 If a class is canceled due to inclement weather or instructor injury/illness, we will email all registered students.
 In addition, there will be an announcement in RED at the top of our website: http://adventurewrite.com/blog1/irish-dance/

 If a class is cancelled due to inclement weather or instructor injury/illness, students may attend a make-up class per the policy stated above.
 If no make-up class is available, Adventure Write will issue a pro-rated refund in the form of a credit toward the next month’s tuition.